8 Surfer-Based Ocean Conservation Organizations You Should Support

 While scientists all agree that our oceans are facing extinction, they do not have a clear game plan.
 Unfortunately, it is too late for easy solutions.
 But you CAN make a change by thinking globally and acting locally.
 Join a non-profit organization and help make a difference.
 Surf with a purpose!

-Pro surfers have now become advocates for cleaner oceans.
+Pro surfers and marine life enthusiasts have now become advocates for cleaner oceans.
 There are currently dozens of non-governmental organizations run by surfers.
 Here are the most impactful surf nonprofit organizations aimed towards protecting the world’s oceans and coastal environments:

 1. Surfrider Foundation